-The news machine showed us all a burned out, gutted CVS –– quick to point out the property damage that must be prevented and how the situation had become so unmanageable.
-The less popular flipside was the group of Black people cleaning up the wreckage.
+The news machine showed us all a burned-out, gutted CVS –– quick to point out the property damage that must be prevented and how the situation had become so unmanageable.
+These situations and criminal damages on properties or storefronts are the types to make neighborhood or city home insurances such as this figure for $93 per month for home insurance in Wyoming for example, to increase and raise for all properties around the immediate area.
+There are more variables that influence property insurance premiums obviously, such as the climate of the area, the average household income, etc. Anyway, back to the CVS store… The less popular flipside was the group of Black people cleaning up the wreckage.
 Rebuilding their neighborhood.
-Guess it didn’t have the same sense of urgency.
+I guess it didn’t have the same sense of urgency.
 I can’t put it all on the media though.
 We learned from Ferguson that when faced with having their agenda exposed, cops had no qualms with illegally arresting journalists who were showing things they didn’t want people to see and taking down the camera equipment of some journalists when they were videotaping their questionable actions.
 It’s possible that the same happened here and that journalist had learned to B-More careful.
 But still some powerful images got through.

 There was a sister.
 The prototypical definition of SISTA with her wrapped locks and white frock.
 She was all things that “everything” means – burning sage as she walked past what she recognized as evil spirits.
 She was awesome.
 She was light.
 But she was not shown in the broad media.